LoesRuttenGithub/Thesis-Noise-Nulling/OnlineThesisText.md

 <details>
 <summary> Lay 2004: Systematic errors in nulling interferometers </summary>

 This paper presents an analysis of systematic errors to second order resulting from fluctuations in the null depth of a dual Bracewell interferometer.
-In other analysis, random noise consisting of photon shot noise and electronic noise has been studied.
+In other analyses, random noise consisting of photon shot noise and electronic noise has been studied.
 Systematic noise consists of
 - Imperfections in the amplitude response due to (static, linear) errors in the reflectivity of the optics.
 Higher-order wave-front errors, tilt errors, focus, astigmatism, coma and beam shear all have non-linear responses which have to be modelled in detail.
 - Imperfection in the phase response of each arms, including path-length errors, dispersion and birefringence, which can be static (part of the equipment) or dynamic (drifts and vibrations).
 Fringe tracking corrects for this, but has its own imperfections.
 - Errors in the positions of the collectors